artuncingoz/seesaw-simulation/README.md

 Added Notification panel to the right of the page and see weights positions and informations

+Added visual improvement to the weights circles to show the difference between different weights

 ## The Bugs And Solutions

 Some of the errors I encountered were: